 Each year, thousands of people take part in the various races falling under the umbrella of the Vienna marathon.
 And those of us with a little less energy get to watch.

-- Prestigious international marathon with a top-class field
+- Major international marathon with a top-class field

-- Lots of ancillary races and events, too
+- Plenty of ancillary races and events, too

 - Main race is on April 19, 2020

 - See also: Events in Vienna

 (One of the sights on the marathon route)

 Now in its 37th year, the Vienna marathon attracts competitors from all over the world, including top-class athletes with Olympic experience.
 The city occupies a prestigious place in the running world, not least because Vienna hosted Eliud Kipchoge’s successful attempt to became the first human to break the two hour mark for the marathon distance (at the INEOS 1:59 Challenge).